emjun/tisane/EXAMPLES.md

 ## Declare observed variables
 # Researchers observe adults/members as the observational unit.
 adult = ts.Unit("member", cardinality=386) # 386 adults
-# Each adult has a value for motivation, which is ordinal

 # Each adult has a motivation level value, which is ordinal.
 # Verbose: Each instance of adult has one instance of an ordinal variable motivation level.
 motivation_level = adult.ordinal("motivation", order=[1, 2, 3, 4, 5, 6])

-# Each adult has a pounds lost value, which is numeric
+# Each adult has a pounds lost measure, which is numeric
 # Verbose: Each instance of adult has one instance of a numeric variable pounds lost.
 pounds_lost = adult.numeric("pounds_lost")

 # Researchers treat groups of adults.
 In other words, groups are an experimental unit.
 group = ts.Unit("group", cardinality=40)  # 40 groups
 # Each group has one of two weight loss treatment approaches, which is nominal.
 # Note: By default, number_of_instances equals 1.
-The parameter value is explicitly set below for clarity.
+The parameter measure is explicitly set below for clarity.
 treatment_approach = group.nominal("treatment", cardinality=2, number_of_instances=1) # 2 choices of approach: "Control" and "Treatment"

 ## Declare conceptual relationships between the observed variables